Rent Increase - Frequently Asked Questions

 Why are you increasing my rent?

-We fully understand that any increase in rent will not be good news.
-However, we are committed to ensuring our tenants get the best possible support from the council and our housing management company Colchester Borough Homes.
+We understand that any increase in rent will not be good news.
+However, we are committed to ensuring our tenants get the best possible support from the council and Colchester Borough Homes (CBH).

 We have not taken the decision lightly, but increasing the rents will help us fund our commitments to repair and improve your home and the other properties we rent to tenants, further helping develop a Better Colchester.